gfkse/terraform-aws-airflow-ecs/README.md

 ## Terraform airflow module
-Fully equipped AirFlow service on aws, as simple to run as possible.
-Airflow cluster created by this module is NOT intended to be used for heavy lifting, main purpose was to trigger services managed by AWS.
+Fully equipped AirFlow service on AWS, as simple to run as possible.
+Airflow cluster created by this module is NOT intended to be used for heavy lifting, main purpose is to trigger services managed by AWS.
 Default configurations are for educational purposes and are the most simple to start with.
-More information about this module could be found in [docs.](./docs/index.md)
+More information about this module can be found in [docs.](./docs/index.md)

 #### Architecture overview
 ![Airflow components schema](docs/module_architecture.png)

-This root module deploy everything, what is inside the green rectangle.
+This root module deploys everything that is inside the green rectangle.

 #### What is NOT deployed by current module (prerequisites):
 1. S3 bucket for Terraform config backend (tfstate)